sstults/opensearch-learning-to-rank-base/README.md

 # Important Notice

 This is a fork of https://github.com/o19s/elasticsearch-learning-to-rank to work with OpenSearch.
 It's a rewrite of some parts to be able to work with OpenSearch.
-Please refer to official documentation of [Elasticsearch Learning to Rank](http://elasticsearch-learning-to-rank.readthedocs.io) for usage.
+Please refer to official documentation of [OpenSearch Learning to Rank](https://opensearch.org/docs/latest/search-plugins/ltr/index/) for usage.

 The OpenSearch Learning to Rank plugin uses machine learning to improve search relevance ranking.
 The original Elasticsearch LTR plugin powers search at places like Wikimedia Foundation and Snagajob.